gdherbert/arc_utils/README.md

 ### What is this repository for? ###
-* A collection of (mostly) arcpy related utilities for use within ArcGIS Desktop (Python 2.7), or ArcGIS Pro (Python 3) as well where possible.
+* A collection of (mostly) arcpy related utilities for use within ArcGIS Pro (Python 3).
 Shortcuts for accessing elements of a map document, performing various data discovery tasks on a table or gdb

 ### How do I get set up? ###